Building blocks for $W$-algebras of classical types: Universal -parameter vertex algebra

 where terms $W_{-,-}^{2i-1,2j-1}(-)$ are some normally ordered polynomial in the generators $\{W^{n} | n\leq 2i+2j-4\}$, and their derivatives.
 Here, we used a new variable for the structure constant $v^{2i-1,2j-1}_0= w^{2i-1,2j-1}_{(2i+2j-4)^1,0}$, $v^{2i-1,2j-1}_1=w^{2i-1,2j-1}_{2i+2j-4,0}$ and $a^{2i-1,2j-1}=w_{2i+2j-3,2}^{2i-1,2j-1}$.
 Note that the $\fr{sp}_2$-label is uniquely determined. \end{itemize}

 \begin{remark} Ansatz (\ref{ansatzWW}) is formally the same as the one used in the construction of $\Wev$; see \cite[Section 3, Eq.
 3.2 and Eq.
 3.3]{KL}.
-Unlike the constructions of $\Winf$ and $\Wev$, we see a quadratic $W^{(2l-1,2i+2j-2l-3)}_2$ arising in (\ref{ansatzWH}) and a derivative-free monomial $W^{2j+2i-3}$ in (\ref{ansatzXH}).
-This is a consequence of the nontrivial Poisson structure on the $C_2$-algebra; see Subsection \ref{subsect:C2}. \end{remark} Our notation above extends the one used for the structure constants (\ref{sp2motion}).
+Unlike the constructions of $\Winf$ and $\Wev$, we see a quadratic $W^{(2l-1,2i+2j-2l-3)}_2$ arising in (\ref{ansatzWH}) and a derivative-free monomial $W^{2j+2i-3}$ in (\ref{ansatzXH}). \end{remark} Our notation above extends the one used for the structure constants (\ref{sp2motion}).
 Specifically, if we denote by $W^{n,m}_{\gamma,\alpha+\beta}(r)(\alpha,\beta)$ the normally ordered differential polynomial, arising as above in $W^{n}_{\bar n,\alpha}(z)W^{m}_{\bar m,\beta}(w)$, then affine symmetry affords a factorization

 Therefore, up to $\fr{sp}_2$-symmetry, all relevant structure is contained in the constants with the form $v^{n,m}_{0}$, $v^{n,m}_{1}$ and $a^{2i-1,2j-1}$, and normally ordered differential polynomials $W^{n,m}_{\gamma,\alpha+\beta}(r)$.
 Denote the double factorial by